“An easement is the right to use real property owned by another person for a specific and limited use.”

 - Aviation Easements.
 Aviation easements allow the use of aircraft above a particular property.

 How Can an easement be terminated?
-Who Can Terminate it?
-There are four (4) basic ways an easement can be terminated:
+There are 4 basic ways an easement can be terminated:

 - Termination by Expiration: An easement can be terminated by the expiration of an agreed upon time event.
-For example, there could be an agreement that an easement will last for 10 years at which time the easement will automatically terminate.
+For example, there could be an agreement that an easement will last for 10 years at which time it will automatically terminate.

-- Termination by Agreement: This happens when the owner expressly conveys the easement back to the grantor.
+- Termination by Agreement: This happens when the property owner expressly conveys the easement back to the grantor.
 For example, if Simon owns an easement over Garfunkel’s land, and Garfunkel requests that Simon release the easement, Simon may then execute the termination agreement and convey the easement back to Garfunkel.
-Once this agreement is signed by Simon, the easement in land will terminate.

-3. Abandonment of an Easement: Easements can be terminated when the owner abandons his right to it.
+3. Abandonment of an Easement: Easements can be terminated when the owner abandons her right to it.
 Usually, mere nonuse of an easement is not enough to qualify for termination.
-An easement may be terminated by abandonment only if the owner makes a clear, unequivocal, decisive act to abandon the easement.
+The owner must make a clear, unequivocal, decisive act to abandon the easement.

 4. Abandonment by Decision: A decisive act to abandon an easement could include creating a new alternate road to enter the property or installing fencing or a wall or some other time of barrier across the easement.